 We suppose that means it’s up to us to help popularize these newer terms...

 In this article, we review the origins of these roles, provide some tips about how to choose the right person to have by your side -- regardless of gender -- and answer other questions we frequently get on the topic, such as, “What about the wedding photos?”

-The “best man” is thought to have originated with the Germanic Goths back in the 16th century.
-In those days, the best man’s job was to steal the bride from her neighboring community or disapproving family -- and that meant he was probably the best swordsman, too.
+The Best Man is thought to have originated with the Germanic Goths back in the 16th Century.
+In those days, the Best Man’s job was to steal the bride from her neighboring community or disapproving family and bring her to the wedding ceremony -- and that meant he was probably the best swordsman, too.